cronvel/doormen/bdd-spec.md

 ) ;
 ```

-Should mask nested data using tags.
+should mask nested data using tags.

 ```js
 var schema = {